 Hi, I’m Chelsea!
-Nashville based, Registered Dietitian Nutritionist and fellow food lover with years of experience helping people just like you create simple and nutritious meals.
+Registered Dietitian Nutritionist in Nashville, TN + fellow food lover with years of experience helping people just like you create simple and nutritious meals.
 I grew up in a family of eight where budget friendly meal planning was essential.
 My parents were PROS at getting balanced, tasty meals on the table and I learned many tips and tricks from them.
 After I graduated from college and started cooking on my own, I realized three things: 1.
 Groceries can be expensive.
 2. Most recipes serve way more than one person.
 3. Food goes bad really fast- especially when only 1-2 people are eating it.

 I was spending way too much money on groceries and throwing away food that was going bad before I could eat it.
 As a recent college grad, living in a brand new city, I was ball’n on a budget.
 Something had to give!